Access to primary health care

 The need for primary health care was estimated using demographic and socioeconomic characteristics of the local population.

-In total, 29 medium-sized areas were estimated to have at least 200 Indigenous Australians with no Indigenous-specific primary health care services within one hour’s drive and relatively poor access to GP services based on drive times and local population needs.
-Table 6.1 shows the number of areas in each state/territory and remoteness classification while specific areas are shown in Table 6.2.
-The areas are Statistical Areas Level 2 (SA2s) as described in the Australian Statistical Geography Standard (ASGS) (ABS 2016a).
+In total, 29 medium-sized areas were estimated to have at least 200 First Nations people with no First Nations-specific primary health care services within one hour’s drive and relatively poor access to GP services based on drive times and local population needs.
+Table 6.1 shows specific areas with potentially poor access to primary health care services in each state and territory and remoteness classification.
+The areas are Statistical Areas Level 2 (SA2s) as described in the Australian Statistical Geography Standard (ASGS) (AIHW 2016).
 With populations generally ranging from 3,000 to 25,000 people, SA2s are designed to reflect communities that interact socially and economically.
+The numbers of areas are presented in Table 6.2.

+Across Australia, the number of areas with potentially poor access to primary health care services are almost same for regional (Inner regional and Outer regional areas combined) and remote (Remote and Very remote areas combined) areas (Table 6.2).
 Identifying areas based on the number of people in them with poor access rather than on average access for the whole area is a different approach to earlier reports (AIHW 2015b) and gives somewhat different results.
 This approach ensures that areas that have relatively good average access but also have substantial numbers of people with poor access are not overlooked.

 State/territory |

-Inner and Outer Regional |
+Inner and outer regional |

-Remote and Very Remote |
+Remote and very remote |

 Total |